 Participatory Engagement: On its subattributes, no aggregation was needed for electoral participation, since only one indicator was used.
 The three indicators on civil society participation clearly tapped into a common dimension.
-They were aggregated into an index based on BFA since the indicators have an almost perfect overlap.
+They were aggregated into an index using IRT modelling.
 For direct democracy we used an existing index and multiplied it with the electoral measure from Bjørnskov and Rode.
 For local democracy, a formative aggregation formula was chosen, which took into account the reinforcing relationship between the mere existence of subnational elections and their freeness and fairness.